Antonio Delgado – NY19

 Delgado speaking at one of his first events as Lieutenant Governor of New York

-On May 3, 2022, Lieutenant Governor Brian Benjamin resigned after being indicted on federal Bribery and Wire Fraud charges, New York Governor Kathy Hochul appointed Delgado lieutenant governor of New York.[29][30]
-Delgado was sworn in on May 25.[31]
+On May 3, 2022, Lieutenant Governor Brian Benjamin resigned after being indicted on federal bribery and wire fraud charges, New York Governor Kathy Hochul appointed Delgado lieutenant governor of New York.[29][30]
+He was sworn in on May 25.[31]
 He appeared on the Democratic primary ballot in the 2022 election for lieutenant governor.[32]
 He won the primary election with 58% of the vote and appeared with Hochul on the general election ballot.[33]
-Hochul and Delgado won the election and were reinaugurated on January 1, 2023.
-On July 2, 2024, Governor Hochul announced that she is running for reelection in 2026 and will keep Delgado on the ticket.[34]
+Hochul and Delgado won the election and were sworn in on January 1, 2023.
+On July 2, 2024, Hochul announced that she will run for reelection in 2026 and keep Delgado on the ticket.[34]
 On July 10, 2024, Delgado called for Joe Biden to withdraw from the 2024 United States presidential election.[35]

 Electoral history